Chinese envoy takes veiled swipe at Trump for politicizing coronavirus

 Meanwhile, Trump has said his government is trying to determine whether the coronavirus emanated from a lab in Wuhan, following reports the virus may have been artificially synthesized at a China state-backed laboratory or perhaps escaped from such a facility.

-As far back as February, the Chinese state-backed Wuhan Institute of Virology dismissed the allegations.
+The Chinese state-backed Wuhan Institute of Virology dismissed the allegations, even as other U.S. officials have downplayed their likelihood.
+Most experts believe the virus originated in a market selling wildlife in Wuhan and jumped from animals to people.

-Trump and other officials have also expressed deep skepticism of China’s officially declared death toll from the virus and halted funding to the World Health Organization for allegedly promoting China’s “disinformation” about the virus, which he blamed for fueling a wider outbreak than otherwise would have occurred.
+Trump has also expressed skepticism of China’s officially declared death toll from the virus and halted funding to the World Health Organization (WHO) for allegedly promoting China’s “disinformation” about the virus, which he blamed for fueling a wider outbreak than otherwise would have occurred.

-But Cui said China had been open, pointing to calls between the Chinese government and both Washington and the WHO in early January, as well as daily press briefings on the virus.
+Cui said China had been open, pointing to calls between the Chinese government and both Washington and the WHO in early January, as well as daily briefings on the virus.

 “We are doing our best to have transparency.
 We are discovering, we are learning.
 At the same time, we are sharing,” he said.

-Reporting by Alexandra Alper; Editing by Alistair Bell
+Reporting by Alexandra Alper; Editing by Alistair Bell and Bill Berkrot